daggn3/A-Rainy-Day/README.md

 If I had more time I would take a much more measured approach to database design with a more Elegant implementation but for a first effort it was a great learning experience.

+Creating the relationship between the two tables was somewhat confusing but once I understood, creating updates was quite straightforward.